MRC-Epid-it24/intake24/docs/api/survey/portion-sizes.md

 **id** is the drink scale ID.

-**guideImageId** is the ID of the image map (called guide due to legacy reasons) for the drinkware selection screen, e.g. an image with glasses of different shapes and sizes from which the respondent is asked to select one they would like to use.
+**imageMapId** is the ID of the image map (called guide due to legacy reasons) for the drinkware selection screen, e.g. an image with glasses of different shapes and sizes from which the respondent is asked to select one they would like to use.

-**scales** is the list of sliding scale image definitions corresponding to objects in the image map `guideImageId`,
+**scales** is the list of sliding scale image definitions corresponding to objects in the image map `imageMapId`,
 where:

 <div class="nested-description">